-This section of our site outlines the handling of personal data at Tomlinscote, and steps that are taken to mitigate the risk to any individual involved with our school.
-The school strives to provide and maintain policies and procedures to reflect our legal responsibilities and best practice.
-Please take the time to review some of the attached pages and documents.
+The Prospect Trust (The Trust) and Tomlinscote School recognise the importance of data protection and are committed to protecting and safeguarding personal data.
+This section of the website outlines the handling of personal data at The Trust and its constituent academies and the steps that are taken to mitigate the risk to any individual involved with The Trust.
+The Trust strives to provide and maintain policies and procedures to reflect its legal responsibilities and best practice.

-The school has a designated Data Protection Officer:
+The Trust has a designated Data Protection Officer:

 what is data protection?